Crofters Holdings (Scotland) Act 1886: Results

 There were different opinions about the Act.
 On the one hand crofters complained that the Act did not go far enough, because they were not granted automatic right to fertile land for expansion of their small crofts.
 Worse, the Act did not delineate the position of cotters, who had never had land.
-After a while, they saw that the Commission was willing to protect their rights, especially with regard to rent security.
-Unfortunately, the Commission was underfunded and there was not enough land to distribute to crofters.
+After a while, they saw that the commission was willing to protect their rights, especially with regard to rent security.
+Unfortunately, the commission was underfunded and there was not enough land to distribute to crofters.
 The Act did not resolve the greatest complaint of the crofters, that the land should be returned to them.
 There was no resolution of the issue where landlords and crofters wanted the same piece of land.

 On the other hand, the landlords said that there was "communism looming in the future" and The Scotsman wrote that the Act was a "great infringement on the rights of private property.'"

 The Act did not end the land agitation, because Arthur Balfour believed that the Act gave moral authority to the authorities to quell every uprising to reestablish "law and order."
 For this reason, warships were sent to the Isle of Skye and Tiree.

 In the years after the Act, Comunn Gàidhealach Ath-Leasachadh an Fhearainn (now called Dionnasg an Fhearainn, "the Land League") and the Crofters' Party the political influence that they had had, because they could not agree on the issue of land and how far to follow the "Home Rule" movement in Ireland on the issue of land ownership.

-This opinion was raised again in the Crofting Act 1976 in which crofters gained the legal right to purchase their land for fifteen years' rent.
+This opinion was raised again in the Crofting Reform (Scotland) Act 1976 in which crofters gained the legal right to purchase their land for fifteen years' rent.
 However, by owning their own land, crofters lost the right to CCAGS (Crofting Counties Agricultural Grant Scheme).
 In the Land Reform (Scotland) Act 2003 the right of purchase was given to community organizations even against the will of landowners, to advance social and economic development.
 The Crofting Reform (Scotland) Act 2010 granted equality between tenants and landowners, especially with regard to grants and obligations and clarified the details of residency requirements.
 Now, tenants or owners must live within 32 km of the croft.
 Crofts not in use may be granted to new tenants.

 Looking back in history, Hunter believes that the Act established an old-fashioned order, with a place for the tenantry quite different than as in Ireland where crofters could buy their land under "Home Rule" acts.
 The Act was neither effective in the development of crofting communities nor did it encompass the political and social beliefs of those communities.
 But according to Wightman, the Act paved the road to further land development in Scotland, although it did not affect areas outside the Gàidhealtachd.
 Wightman also stated that the "land question" has yet to be resolved, as two-thirds of Scotland's land area is still owned by only 1,252 landowners out of a population of 5 million.